Make Your Naive Code Fast with Polars

 timer = TimerManager()

-The Naive pandas Approach#
+The Naive pandas Approach

-method that lets us pass each group into a UDF, so we’ll go ahead and write a function that operates on 2 Series–one of weights and another of values–and returns an average after multiplying them together.
+This is our first take: the naive approach.
+This is how someone who is unfamiliar with pandas might approach this problem.
+We want to calculate a weighted average for each group?
+Well Pandas has a .groupby(...).apply method that lets us pass each group into a UDF, so we'll go ahead and write a function that operates on 2 Series–one of weights and another of values–and returns an average after multiplying them together.
 Easy, right?

 def weighted_mean(weights, values):

-return (weights * values).mean()
+return (weights * values).sum() / weights.sum()

 with timer.time('pandas naive udf') as t: